nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Phase 2 File Plan

 For phase 2, we wanted to use the full content model:

 - Customers
-- Accounts: in average 2 Accounts per customer
+- Accounts: in average two accounts per customer
-- Statements: 5 years for each account (5\*12 statements)
+- Statements: five years for each account (5\*12 statements)

 Based on what was generated on the Snowball:

 - 89,997,827 Customer documents
 - 89,997,827 IDcard documents
 - 179,998,862 Account documents